Japan in March: The Best Springtime Activities For Tourists

 Here are some Japanese dishes you should try during your March visit:

-• Enjoy Sakura Mochi, a traditional Japanese sweet filled with sweet red bean paste and wrapped in a salted cherry blossom leaf, which has a unique and delicate flavor.
+• Enjoy Sakura Mochi, a traditional Japanese sweet filled with sweet red bean paste wrapped in a salted cherry blossom leaf with a unique and delicate flavour.

-• Savor thin slices of raw pufferfish served as Fugu, a Japanese delicacy, but be cautious and eat it only at a reputable restaurant since it is highly toxic if not prepared correctly.
+• Savor thin slices of raw pufferfish served as Fugu, a Japanese delicacy.
+However, be cautious and eat it only at a reputable restaurant.
+If not prepared correctly, it can be highly toxic.

-• Indulge in Tempura, a popular Japanese dish consisting of battered and deep-fried seafood or vegetables.
+• Indulge in Tempura, a popular Japanese dish of battered and deep-fried seafood or vegetables.

-• Satisfy your taste buds with Katsu, a dish made with breaded and deep-fried meat, usually pork or chicken, often served with rice and a tangy sauce.
+• Satisfy your taste buds with Katsu, a dish of breaded and deep-fried meat, usually pork or chicken, often served with rice and a tangy sauce.

-• Enjoy the delicious taste of Okonomiyaki, a savory pancake made with cabbage, flour, eggs, and a variety of other ingredients such as seafood, meat, or cheese.
+• Enjoy the delicious taste of Okonomiyaki, a savory pancake made with cabbage, flour, eggs, and various other ingredients, such as seafood, meat, or cheese.

 • Satisfy your cravings with Tonkatsu, a dish made with breaded and deep-fried pork cutlet, often served with rice and a tangy sauce.

-• Enjoy the taste of Matcha, a type of powdered green tea often used in Japanese tea ceremonies or as a flavoring in a variety of sweets and desserts.
+• Enjoy the taste of Matcha, a powdered green tea often used in Japanese tea ceremonies or as a flavouring in various sweets and desserts.

 matcha